Unconditional noncommutative motivic Galois groups: Construction of the unconditional NC motivic Galois groups

-are {\em algebraic}, \ie that can be written as $\pi^\pm_N=\overline{HP_\ast}(\underline{\pi}^\pm_N)$ with $\underline{\pi}^\pm_N$ noncommutative correspondences.
-By hypothesis $F$ is of characteristic zero and so $K$ is (in both cases) a semi-simple $F$-algebra.
-Hence, by applying \cite[Prop.~2]{AK-cras} to the functor \eqref{eq:HP1} we obtain a new rigid symmetric monoidal category $\NHom^\dagger(k)_F^\pm$ (obtained from $\NHom(k)_F^\pm$ by modifying its symmetric isomorphism constraints) and a composed faithful $F$-linear $\otimes$-functor
+can be written as $\pi^\pm_N=HP_\ast(\underline{\pi}^\pm_N)$ with $\underline{\pi}^\pm_N$ endomorphisms in $\NHom(k)_F$. \end{notation} \begin{example} Let $X$ be a smooth projective $k$-scheme.
+When $F \subseteq k$, the proof of \cite[Thm.~1.3]{Galois} shows us that $\perf_\dg(X)$ belongs to $\NHom(k)^\pm_F$ whenever $X$ satisfies the sign conjecture.
+As proved by Kleiman~\cite{Kleiman}, this holds when $X$ is an abelian variety.
+Using the stability of $\NHom(k)^\pm_F$ under direct factors and tensor products (see \cite[Prop.~8.2]{Galois}) we then obtain a large class of examples. \end{example} Since by hypothesis $k$ (and hence $F$) is of characteristic zero, \cite[Prop.~2]{AK-cras} applied to the above functor \eqref{eq:HP1} gives rise to a new rigid symmetric monoidal category $\NHom^\dagger(k)_F^\pm$ (obtained from $\NHom(k)_F^\pm$ by modifying its symmetric isomorphism constraints) and to a composed faithful $F$-linear $\otimes$-functor